 The Rotor INpower Flow MAS model’s power method is ANT + compliant that allows you to collect power metrics as you pedal.
 The power meter allows recording by means of a computer that is ANT + compatible.

 The INpower system is hidden inside the bicycle axle, this in order to protect the system from bumps, accidents and other external contaminants.

 This meter gives the bike attractiveness and elegance and another plus is that the battery is inside the pedal shaft and is activated when it is in motion.

 In this model, all the elements that are electronic in addition to the battery are integrated into the axis of the INpower system.

 This system allows to be more resistant to pollutants that allows the timely transfer of data.
 This model has that you can change the battery to a type AA that can last up to 300 hours and also gives the option of using batteries that are also rechargeable AA.

-The power meter on bike is compatible with the 30mm rotor cranks, since being INpower technology it is available in a large number of cranks for mountain racing cycling.
+The power meter is compatible with the 30mm rotor cranks, since being INpower technology it is available in a large number of cranks for mountain racing cycling.